rafaelhattge/javafx-calculator/README.md

 # javafx-calculator

-Just an exercise to learn Version Control.
+Just an exercise to learn version control building a simple calculator in JavaFX.